Starbucks barista says he was fired for refusing to remove suicide awareness pin

 “I refused to take it off and today they fired me,” he said in the video.

-A Starbucks spokesperson told Bloomberg on Tuesday that “operations at Westlake’s store were disrupted when he was repeatedly sent home for refusing to remove his pin.”
-The termination notice, which was also obtained by the outlet, said it fired Westlake due to “refusal to abide by the dress-code policy,” as well as attendance issues.
+According to Starbucks, operations at Westlake’s store were disrupted when he was repeatedly sent home for refusing to remove his pin.
+The company also said it fired Westlake for “repeated attendance and dress code policy violations.”

+The termination notice, which was also obtained by the outlet, said Westlake was fired due to “refusal to abide by the dress-code policy,” as well as attendance issues.

-In a post on the Starbucks website from 31 August, the company stated that employees “have the right to make their voice heard when it comes to union issues,” including “wearing a button or pin expressing support for a union or fellow partners”.
+Speaking to The Independent, Westlake said that company dress code was rarely enforced throughout his two and half years working as a Starbucks barista.
+That is, until he wore the anti-suicide pin.

+Westlake explained that it was actually a co-worker of his who bought the pins, not only as a way to honour their friend but to raise awareness around mental health.
+“I was wearing the pin and then very quickly the company said: ‘No, that’s not going to be allowed,’” he recalled.
+“And that was really the first time that dress code had really been enforced at my store.”

+When he was asked to remove the suicide awareness pin, which memorialised the death of his friend and former Starbucks employee, Westlake said he was initially in shock.

+“I was like, there’s no way that this is a real decision that they’ve made and that they want to follow through,” he said.
+“It’s totally against the stated values of the company.”

-Last year, Starbucks workers in Buffalo became the coffee chain’s first location to form a union.
+Last year, Starbucks workers in Buffalo became the coffee chain’s first location to form a union, with Westlake being one of the original letter signers.
 Since then, more than 300 Starbucks stores throughout the country have held union elections.
-On 26 September, Starbucks said it sent letters to 238 stores offering a three-week window in October to start contract bargaining.

-While the company has said that it does not punish employees for lawful union activity, Starbucks Workers United filed a claim on Tuesday with the US National Labor Relations Board, alleging that the company was retaliating against Westlake for his union activism.
-The union has also accused Starbucks of allegedly firing more than 80 people for their involvement in union organizing, perBloomberg.
+On 4 October, Starbucks Workers United filed a claim with the US National Labor Relations Board, alleging that the company was retaliating against Westlake for his union activism.
+According to Bloomberg, US labor board prosecutors have also accused Starbucks of allegedly firing more than 80 people for their involvement in union organising.

+However, the company has maintained that no Starbucks employee “has been or will be disciplined or separated for supporting, organising, or otherwise engaging in lawful union activity.”

+Despite his termination from Starbucks, Westlake said he will continue to help other Starbucks stores across the country in their efforts to unionise.
+Not only will he use his platform to bring awareness to mental health issues, but Westlake will work to make sure employees recognise their rights.

 Register for free to continue reading